Aunty Suzanne's hat shop ad

 I don’t remember meeting Aunty Suzanne, but I do remember getting birthday presents of pretty – fancy – dresses from her, the sorts of clothes I didn’t normally have.
 Ethel Suzanne Poulson was actually a great aunt, the youngest of my grandfather’s (Gamps) five sisters.

-I haven’t yet done a blog post on wife v2.0 for John Walden Poulson – the Wastrel – but Ethel Suzanne was born March 9, 1905, in Knottingley, Yorkshire, and her Mum was Emily, the Wastrel’s second wife.
-Just after her fifth birthday, her Dad took off for Canada and she spent a large chunk of her childhood with her maternal grandfather, John Henry Shepherd in Ferrybridge – he had variously been an inn keeper, horse dealer and farmer over the years.
+You can read about wife v2.0 for John Walden Poulson – the Wastrel; Ethel Suzanne, his last child, was born March 9, 1905, in Knottingley, Yorkshire.
+Her Mum was Emily, aunt to the Wastrel’s four older children and the Wastrel’s second wife.
+Just after Suzanne’s fifth birthday, her Dad took off for Canada and she spent a large chunk of her childhood with her maternal grandfather, John Henry Shepherd in Ferrybridge – he had variously been an inn keeper, horse dealer and farmer over the years.

 In 1924, when Ethel Suzanne was 19, my grandparents – newlyweds on a trip back to Yorkshire for Nanny – Lilian Melita (née Williams) – to meet Gamps’ family.
 Before that Billie (as Nanny was known) had only met one older sister, Goggie, who was a nurse in Portsmouth.
 Gamps was working for Barclays Bank (thanks to a referral from Edwin, his grandfather) since returning from WWI and he and Nanny were married in Portsea on April 22, 1923.

 Ethel Suzanne would have been 19 when the picture in the car was taken.
-My father wasn’t sure if the car belonged to Gamps but he thought it looked similar to one he remembered seeing as a small boy – I’m guessing it looks too expensive for a newly-minted Barclays employee to afford.
-When Gamps and Nanny were married, their address was given as Bank House, Willis Road, Landport – accommodations above the bank – so I doubt there was money for a large car.
-It probably wasn’t Ethel’s either, but possibly Aunty Flo, a widow by then (she was one of the Shepherd girls, younger than Mary Ann – Gamps’ Mum – and Emily – Ethel’s Mum, who married a glass bottle manufacturer, Isaac Burdin, who had died in 1917).
+My father wasn’t sure if the car belonged to Gamps but he thought it looked similar to one he remembered seeing as a small boy – there’s more about the car in the blog post about Aunty Flo.
+When Gamps and Nanny were married, their address was given as Bank House, Willis Road, Landport – accommodations above the bank – so I assume money was tight.
+I had initially thought it might belong to Aunty Flo, a widow by then (she was one of the Shepherd girls, younger than Mary Ann – Gamps’ Mum – and Emily – Ethel’s Mum).

 The nursing register above is from 1927, showing two of my great aunts who had become registered nurses.
 Millicent May was newly entered, and even though she qualified in London, she shows the Wakefield address every year until she moves to Malaysia in 1932.
 The snippet from a passenger manifest for Ethel is from 1937 when she went on a long trip to and from Singapore (left in October 1937 and returned in February 1938) – but the Wakefield address is the same.
 I believe the trip was to visit her sister in Malaysia (Mrs. Mumford, as Millicent Mary was then, returned to England with her children in August 1938).